 Wages are supposed to be simple right?
 Well in some cases, like hourly wages they are.
-Say if you get paid $25 an hour then you multiply that by the amount of hours you work, and multiply again by the weeks in a month and boom you have your wages for the month.
+Say if you get paid $25 an hour then you multiply that by the number of hours you work, and multiply again by the weeks in a month and boom you have your wages for the month.
 The complications come in when you have to meet certain performance targets to earn your wages.

 There are multiple issues that can be the cause of a wage dispute.
 The following are some examples: